alexbarton/ax-zsh/README.md

 by default.

-In addition you can set the `AXZSH_PLUGIN_D` variable (and `ZSH_CUSTOM` like "OhMyZsh") to specify additional plugin search directories.
+In addition you can set the `AXZSH_PLUGIN_D` variable (and `ZSH_CUSTOM` like [OhMyZsh]) to specify additional plugin search directories.

 ### Disable plugins